jonnor/datascience-master/tip360/report.md

 | Leq minute | 1.5 kB | 13 NOK | 0.04 mA |
 | Leq sec/8 | 691.2 kB |  51 NOK  | 1mA |

+With a power budget at 0.15mA, minute-wise data can be achieved.
+The surplus energy can be used for computing and transmitting noise source identification data.

-With a power budget at 0.15mA, minute-wise data can be achieved, but the much more detailed 1/8 second data is out of the budget by factor of 6.
+However the much more detailed 1/8 second data is out of the budget by factor of 6.
+Additionally the 691 kB is too large to fit in FLASH storage, so it would be neccesary to send more than once per day.

-An upcoming alternative to 2G would be 4G/LTE Cat NB1 "NB-IoT".
+An upcoming alternative to 2G is the 4G technology LTE Cat NB1 "NB-IoT".
 Telenor offers NB-IoT with 5 MB/year for 99 NOK, which is enough for a whole year of minute wise data.
 The SARA N211 module for NB-IoT specifies transmit currents of 75-220mA (depending on transmit strength), which should give some power savings.